Episode 43: Supply and Demand

 He'd been working on the Union Canal when he met a local man named Logue Laird, who ran the boarding house for the destitute and homeless.

 Being new to Edinburgh, this seemed like the best chance he had to get his feet on the ground, so he moved in.
+And that's how he met Logue's wife, Margaret.

-When Logue died in 1826, William married Margaret, and the couple stayed in the boarding house together.
+When Logue died in 1826, William married Margaret and the couple stayed in the boarding house together.

 At the same time, another William was working his way toward the boarding house.
+William Burke was also from Ulster in Northern Ireland.

+He managed to move through a series of odd jobs and had married and started a family.
 In 1817, though, he left them behind and emigrated to Scotland, where he began working on the Union Canal.

-During his time in Edinburgh, Burke met a woman named Helen and the pair made plans to move west and start a new life together.
+During his time in Edinburgh, Burke met a woman named Helen, and the pair made plans to move west and start a new life together.

-Instead, chance intervened and they were invited by Margaret Laird to stay at the boarding house in one of their spare rooms.
+Instead, Chance intervened and they were invited by Margaret Layern to stay at the boarding house in one of their spare rooms.
+And that's when the two Williams met.

 We know very little about their friendship.

-They both worked on the canal, so I could imagine them as the stereotypical factory buddies, walking home from work together, stopping at the local pub for a drink on their way.
+They both worked on the canal, so I could imagine them as the stereotypical factory buddies walking home from work together, stopping at the local pub for a drink on their way.

 At the very least, sharing the same home and job brought them together on beyond a casual level.

-She had an expression on her face that was a knot of frustration and horror.
+On November 29th of 1827, Margaret Layard stepped into the room where her husband sat.
+She had an expression on her her face that was a knot of frustration and horror.

+One of their lodgers, an elderly man, had passed away during the night.
 Margaret had found him dead in his cot, a horrifying experience for most people.

 This tenant had no family that they were aware of and no valuables worth selling, which was disappointing because the man also owed her for the past few months worth of rent.

+That's when Hare had an idea.
 He approached Burke and told him what had happened, and then he presented an idea that required the man's help.

 What if they sold the body to a medical teacher?

-There were rumors on the streets that physicians were paying good money for fresh bodies.
+There were rumors on the streets that physicians were paying good money for fresh bodies, and it was hard to get more fresh than this, no doubt.

 They'd be rid of the body and might recoup the lost rent in the process.
+It was a morbid win-win scenario, but these were morbid men.

-Now, law required the body to be buried, so they filled the coffin with firewood and snuck the corpse away to Edinburgh University.
+Now law required the body to be buried, so they filled the coffin with firewood and snuck the corpse away to Edinburgh University.
+There, they were directed to a teaching doctor named Robert Knox.

-Knox had been an army physician at Waterloo and had been teaching independently at the university for a little over a year with hopes of obtaining a full-time professorship there.
+Knox had been an Army physician at Waterloo and had been teaching independently at the university for a little over a year with hopes of obtaining a full-time professorship there.

 Knox taught a lot of anatomy classes, all of which required fresh cadavers.